JoschD/spotify_tools/README.md

 ## Functions
 ### User Playlist Search
 Find out if a certain song is in your playlists and if so, in which ones.

-Input is a part of the songs name or artist output are then all songs found in your playlist containing that part, including info in which playlist they are in.
+Input is a part of the songs name or artist. <br>
+Output are all songs found
+in your playlist containing that part, including the names of the playlists they are in.

 Usage: